networknt/light-doc/content/tutorial/common/discovery/static.md

 folder and select Add as Maven project.

 As indicated from the title, we're going to hard code urls in API to API calls within configuration files (ie. services will be deployed on the known hosts with known ports)

+## Configuring the APIs

 ### API A